 As it is one of the world’s largest industries, the tourism industry is extremely competitive.
 This means that businesses operating within the industry need to find ways to stand out from rivals, promote themselves as being the best option for tourists, and highlight some of the things that make them different, or superior.
 Marketing is essential for achieving this and many of the best tourism marketing tips focus on helping businesses to find a unique selling point and promote it.
 Of course, it is also crucial that marketers keep up with the latest trends, so that they can create a diverse marketing mix and use the best methods for getting their message out.

-11 Tourism Marketing Tips to Boost Your Results
+15 Tourism Marketing Strategies to Boost Your Result

 The rise of voice recognition technology has opened up new avenues for marketers to explore.
 In particular, hotels are increasingly using smart hubs to offer voice search capabilities within rooms, providing a more convenient source of tourist information.
 Meanwhile, travel agents are also making it easier to book entirely through voice control.
 One of the best tourism marketing tips is also to use SEO principles to focus on voice search results on platforms like Google.
 Additionally, voice search can be used to put customers in contact with a chatbot.

-In the article “How Can Voice Search Benefit the Travel Industry?” you will learn more about voice control and the ways it can be of help your business.
+In the article “How Can Voice Search Benefit the Travel Industry?” you will learn more about voice control and the ways it can be of help in the travel industry.

 The use of artificial intelligence is another growing marketing trend.
 For example, travel websites can look at past bookings to make intelligent recommendations for future bookings, while hotels can use artificial intelligence to create a more personalised offering for their guests, and AI can assist with analysing data for marketing purposes.
 Of course, one of the other major areas where AI is used is through chatbots.
 The benefit here is that fast response times to customer queries can be guaranteed 24 hours a day, seven days a week, regardless of staff availability.